When stress gets out of control

 Obsessive Compulsive Disorder (OCD) is a term used when anxious thoughts have undue influence on our behaviour.
 We all know what it is like to have a thought like “I may have left the oven on”, which leads us to checking the oven and keeping things safe.
 However, if a thought becomes obsessive (recurring), it can influence unhealthy patterns of behaviour that can cause difficulties in daily functioning.
 An intrusive and unwanted thought like “I’ve left the oven on” can lead to repeated checking that can interfere with daily life, or stop someone from leaving the house.
 People with OCD can perform rituals and habits, like cleaning, checking or seeking reassurance.

 If you are experiencing anxiety, it is important to seek help from a practitioner as soon as possible.
-Dr Zac Elizebeth Buchanan and Dr Ben Buchanan specialise in anxiety and can assist with the following treatments and strategies.
+Dr Zac Elizabeth Buchanan, Morgana Walker and Katherine Bonaldi work extensively with anxiety and can assist with the following treatments and strategies.

 - Cognitive Behavioural Therapy (CBT)